AndVici/FISHA/README.md

 FINDING IMAGE SIMILARITY: HISTOGRAM ANALYSIS
 ============================================

+FISHA is a program that allows the user to find an optimal similarity index for images.
+FISHA can return all images "similar" to a given image in a directory; or, FISHA can seperate all images in a directory into clusters by "similarity."

 There are two programs that make up this project.
 The Matlab program **FISHAM** and the Java program **FISHAJ**.
 These programs must be run sequentially and in order.

 **FISHAM**